wonwoobae/wonwoobae.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I am a Ph.D. applicant in economics for the 2023-2024 cycle.
+I am an economics Ph.D. applicant for the 2023-2024 cycle.

-My fields of interests lie broadly in theoretical and applied econometrics, macroeconomics, behavioral economics, and experimental economics.
+My fields of interests include theoretical and applied econometrics, behavioral economics, macroeconomics, and experimental economics.
 I am especially interested in the topic of expectation formation in economics.

-I hold a B.A. in Economics and a B.S. in Mathematics from Seoul National University (2021).
-I am expecting an M.A. in Economics from Seoul National University (2023).
+I hold a B.A. in Economics and a B.S. in Mathematical Sciences from Seoul National University (2021).
+I am currently an economics M.A. student at Seoul National University.